HasanRaisan/Driving-Vehicle-License-Department-DVLD-/README.md

 ## 👨‍💻 Developer

 - **Hassan Risan**
 - [GitHub: HassanRisan](https://github.com/HassanRisan)

 ---

 ## 📜 License

 This project is for educational or experimental purposes.
-It has not been officially approved by any government authority.